EOSIO/eosio-swift-vault/README.md

 ## Key Generation

 The Vault library exposes functions to generate new EOSIO keys.
 New keys can either be generated and stored in the device's [Secure Enclave](https://developer.apple.com/documentation/security/certificate_key_and_trust_services/keys/storing_keys_in_the_secure_enclave) or the Keychain. **Note:** If the key is stored in Secure Enclave, it is not possible to directly access or export the private key.

+**Important:** Currently key metadata must conform to the rules for conversion by [JSONSerialization](https://developer.apple.com/documentation/foundation/jsonserialization).
+Failure to do so will result in application errors.

 To create a key in Secure Enclave: